Combine the Perfmatters plugin with the tips below and you’ve got yourself a match made in heaven!

 Nothing is more important than the WordPress host you choose to power your site.
-Think of this like an engine of a car.
+Think of this as an engine of a car.
 Do you want a Corvette or a Prius?
 We recommend investing in managed WordPress hosting.
 These types of hosts have environments fine-tuned specifically to speed up WordPress.
 They also include features such as an HTTP/2 CDN and free SSL.
 Our high-performance WordPress hosting is delivered by Kinsta.

 If you are serious about your business or blog, go with a host that you can trust.
 Kinsta delivers top-notch performance and removes all the stress out of worrying about your website.
 They also have fast server-level caching which means you never have to mess with a caching plugin ever again.